SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 > Please note that we now prefer to configure the MongoDB connection using MongoDB's connection
 > string.
 > All other configuration options like hosts, options, etc. are still available but deprecated and
 > will be removed in the next major release.
+> There is only one exception: The deprecated option `caCertificate` was removed.
+> For more information how to mount a certificate please read the [module's documentation](./sda-commons-server-spring-data-mongo/README.md#ca-certificates-support).

 ### Morphia compatibility